Notice

 Common Options↑

-command uploads a trace to the AQtive Guard API, and can
+The cs-api --analyze command uploads a trace to the AQtive Guard API and triggers its analysis.

 The following parameters are available: